Red Alert: Nigeria Braces For Flood Threat Across 11 States

 Zamfara State: Kaura Namoda, Shinkafi, Maradun, Gusau, Anka, Bungudu

-Communities along the River Gongola up to Numan, and those stretching across the floodplains of the Benue and Niger rivers up to Lokoja, are singled out as most vulnerable.
+Officials identified communities along River Gongola up to Numan, as well as those within the floodplains of Rivers Benue and Niger—especially near Lokoja—as the most vulnerable.

 “This is not a drill,” a senior official told reporters.
-“We are asking stakeholders to act quickly.
-The science is clear, and the waters are already rising.”
+“We are urging immediate action.
+The science is clear, and water levels are already rising fast.”

-“The floods are not just natural; they are aggravated by human negligence,” said one climate advocate.
-“We need more than warnings—we need long-term investment in drainage, dikes, and resilient infrastructure.”
+“The floods are not just natural—they’re made worse by human negligence,” said a climate advocate.
+“Nigeria needs sustainable investment in drainage, dams, and flood-resistant infrastructure.”

-For now, communities across 11 states are holding their breath, watching the skies and the rivers, knowing that every passing hour could tip them closer to crisis.
+For now, millions in the affected 11 states are watching the skies and rivers anxiously—aware that every passing hour could bring them closer to disaster.